nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 **Step 10:** The user executes `bookmark 1 -r 1` command to remove a note from a bookmark entry. `Bookmark#removeNote()` will remove the note id:1 from the first bookmark entry.
 The resulting state of the remove note command will look exactly the same to the state before the note was added.

 ![Bookmark State After Edit Episode Diagram](images/Bookmark-After-Step7.png) <br/>
-*Figure 38: Bookmark Entries After Edit Episode*
+*Figure 38: Bookmark Entries After Remove Note*

 <br/>